10 Points to Remember

 BLUE AWARDS will be awarded based on high school CGPA and ACT scores in the amount of $10,000 per year for a commuting student and $15,000 per year for a residential student.
 These awards are renewable with a BVU CGPA of 2.0.

-Some students who compete for Trustee or Multicultural Scholarships, if not selected as a Trustee or Multicultural scholar as part of a campus visit, will have an opportunity to be awarded an additional $2,000 Fisher Scholarship or a $1,000 Halverson Scholarship.
+Some students who compete for Trustee or Multicultural Scholarships, if not selected as a Trustee or Multicultural scholar as part of a campus visit, will have an opportunity to be awarded a $1,000 Halverson Scholarship.
 The number of available awards is limited.

 BUENA VISTA TRANSFER SCHOLARSHIPS are awarded based on the student’s college grade point average, as reflected in the chart below.
 A student is considered a transfer student after they have graduated from high school or completed their GED and have completed 24 hours at a community college or four-year college/university.
 The number of transfer scholarships/awards available is not limited.
 Financial need is not required.
 Continued full-time enrollment is required.
 The number of renewal years will be dependent on hours accepted into the program upon entry.